 In January 2009, the City Council adopted a new Comprehensive Plan, which identified six “Enhancement/Redevelopment” zones that are struggling with some of the challenges of maturing suburban cities and City officials felt the that true potential of these areas could not be determined without specific, detailed study (see map below).

-- Collins/Arapaho Transit-Oriented Development and Innovation District Study – Anticipated to begin Spring 2018, this vision study will examine approximately 1,200 acres, generally bounded by Central Expressway, Campbell Road, Plano Road, and Apollo Drive.
+- Collins/Arapaho Transit-Oriented Development and Innovation District Study – This vision study is examining approximately 1,200 acres, generally bounded by Central Expressway, Campbell Road, Plano Road, and Apollo Drive.

 - Main Street/Central Expressway Enhancement/Redevelopment – This redevelopment and reinvestment effort includes two areas designated within the 2009 Comprehensive Plan: the Main Street area, which includes the historical downtown of Richardson, and the Central Expressway corridor between Arapaho Road and the City's southern border with Dallas.
 The vision study and market analysis were completed in early 2013.
 Two additional phases, which rezoned eight out of eleven sub-districts, were completed in 2015 and 2016.